Ladder99/ladder99/pipeline/application/README.md

-# ladder99-application
+# Ladder99 Application

-Transfers data from agent to the database.
+This transfers data from the Agent to the Database.

 It polls JSON data from the agent at eg localhost:5000.

-To test,
+To test, `npm test`.

-    shell/app-test

-which runs `npm test`